dentalfloss1/RaTS/README.md

 ## Requirements

-Either chromium or firefox with geckodriver (https://github.com/mozilla/geckodriver)
+Google Chrome, Google Chromium, or Firefox with geckodriver (https://github.com/mozilla/geckodriver)

 Python 3.6 or greater with the following libraries:
 * numpy